Interster/PylonTechBattery/README.md

 `32 30` - 20 in ASCII dit is die weergawe (VER)

-`30 31` - 01 dit is die battery nommer of ADR veld
+`30 31` - 30 is 'n 0 in ASCII in heks en 31 is 'n 1 in heks in ASCII, dus 01 dit is die battery nommer of ADR veld

-`34 36` - 32 is 'n 4 in ASCII in heks en 36 is 'n 6 in heks in ASCII, dus 46 en dit is die kode vir litium ioon batterye (CID1)
+`34 36` - 34 is 'n 4 in ASCII in heks en 36 is 'n 6 in heks in ASCII, dus 46 en dit is die kode vir litium ioon batterye (CID1)

 `34 32` - 42 dit is die kode vir analoog inligting vanaf battery (CID2)